 Preschool enrollment has rapidly increased in Texas and around the country over the past several decades.
-States such as Oklahoma, Georgia, and Illinois have implemented taxpayer-funded pre-kindergarten for every 4-year-old.
+States such as Oklahoma, Georgia, and Illinois have implemented taxpayer-funded pre-kindergarten for every four-year-old.

 While Texas does not offer universal pre-k, approximately 85 percent of the state's 4-year-olds attend public or private preschool, meaning Texas actually has higher participation rates than most states offering universal pre-k.

 Pre-k advocates cite studies claiming positive returns from taxpayer investments in pre-k, due to increased future wages and lower welfare and prison costs.
 For example, a Texas A&M study claims that every dollar invested in universal pre-k in Texas will return \$3.50 to Texas communities.
-However, this study overestimates benefits and underestimates costs, and is based on a Chicago program that not only included schooling, but also incorporated parent training and involvement-aspects which would not be part of universal pre-k in Texas, but which many experts believe contributed substantially to the benefits realized in Chicago.
+However, this study overestimates benefits and underestimates costs, and is based on a Chicago program that not only includes schooling, but also incorporates parent training and involvement.
+These aspects would not be part of universal pre-k in Texas, although many experts believe they contributed substantially to the benefits realized in Chicago.

-Research has found long-term academic gains only for the most disadvantaged children; these children-and more-are already eligible for Texas pre-k and federal Head Start programs.
-To qualify for free pre-k in Texas, students must be low-income, homeless (including foster children), children of military personnel, or have limited English proficiency.
+Research has found long-term academic gains only for the most disadvantaged children; and most are already eligible for Texas pre-k and federal Head Start programs.
+To qualify for free pre-k in Texas, students must be low-income or homeless (including foster children), belong to military personnel, or have limited English proficiency.

-The research is clear: pre-k benefits generally fade out by the 3rd grade, particularly for non-at-risk children.
-If the goal is to increase kindergarten readiness, pre-k is already helping those children who may benefit from it.
-But if the goal is to improve graduation rates and academic achievement in the later grades, pre-k is not the solution for failing public schools.
+The research is clear: academic gains from pre-k generally fade out by the third grade.
+Unless elementary and secondary schools are significantly improved, gains from preschool will likely not last.

+If the goal is to increase kindergarten readiness, prek is already helping those children likeliest to benefit from it.
+But if the goal is to improve graduation rates and academic achievement in the later grades, universal pre-k is not the solution for failing public schools.